bear-revels/immo-ml/MODELSCARD.md

 - Gradient Boosted Decision Tree
 - Random Forest Regressor

-These models are trained using default parameters for each respective algorithm.
+These models are trained using default parameters for each respective algorithm and slightly different preprocessing techniques were taken given the flexibility and needs of each approach.
+Linear regression demands a more complete, standardized, and normalized structure and therefor was transoformed, imputed, and encoded as such.
+GBDT and Random Forest are a bit more forgiving with missing values and unscaled features, so they remain in their more natural state.

 ## Performance

 Performance metrics such as Mean Squared Error (MSE) and R-squared value are used to evaluate the models.
 The evaluation results are stored and can be accessed in the event_log.csv file.

+Linear Regression:
 ![Linear Regression](data/performance_png/Final%20Linear%20Regression.png)

+Gradient Boosted Decision Tree:
 ![Gradient Boosted Decision Tree](data/performance_png/Final%20Gradient%20Boosted%20Decision%20Tree.png)

+Random Forest Regressor:
 ![Random Forest](data/performance_png/Final%20Random%20Forest.png)

 ## Limitations